Our Services

 We have two resuscitation beds, five cubicles and three observation areas.

-Our clinical assessment unit provides rapid assessment and treatment of patients who do not need admission to an acute hospital.
+Our Same Day Emergency Care unit provides rapid assessment and treatment of patients who do not need admission to hospital.

 We are able to treat a number of conditions including: